mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Thi straightened hae back and let out a gentle sigh, bringing a hand to meet hers.

   Melna said, "Pomri might be a bit harsh, but she means well.
-We're about Va'na to Yansha, and Shaki is still further.
+We're about Va'na to Rudjan, and Shaki is still further.
 We need to keep hydrated out here."

   She extended her own canteen to hae, and thi begrudgingly took a sip, a pause, and then another before giving it back to Melna.

   "Laen," thi whispered hae concern to her.

   "Saffas drink a lot of water and hold it for much longer.
-We'll give him some once we reach Yansha."
+We'll give him some once we reach Rudjan."

   Thi leaned forward into his thick fur and held close to his back.
 Melna briefly let her curiosity wander back to the listener on hae ear; the things she heard, and the things she might be missing.